 How long you will remain there can be determined by various factors but primarily by the degree of sensuality and material attraction that characterised the life just lived.
 What takes place there is the separation between your lower, sensual, material nature and your higher and more spiritual nature.

-The lower, sensual, more material side of your nature cannot enter into the heaven state and so it has to be cast off here in the intermediate state of Kama Loka.
+The lower, sensual, more material side of your nature cannot enter into the heaven state and so it has to be cast off there in the intermediate state of Kama Loka.
 The more spiritually and less materially and sensually inclined and oriented, the swifter this will happen.
-It may only take a matter of minutes or may take several hours, days, weeks, months – or, less frequently, even several years – depending on the preponderance of the lower nature over the higher.
+It may only take a matter of minutes or, more usually, several hours, days, weeks, occasionally months – or, less frequently, even several years – depending on the preponderance of the lower nature over the higher.

-You will not be conscious while all this is going on.
+But you will not be conscious while all this is going on.
+Only in very rare exceptions and unnatural deaths is there a return to consciousness in Kama Loka.
 When the break between the lower and the higher eventually occurs, this is known figuratively speaking as the “second death.”

-This will inevitably cause further shock to the soul and so you will then enter into what is known as the “gestation state,” a period and state of profound rest and inner recuperation, akin to the deepest sleep you can presently imagine.
-We cannot speculate as to how long this might last for but in some cases it is far longer than we might think.
+This will inevitably cause further shock to the soul and so you will then enter into what is known as the “gestation state,” a period and state of profound rest and inner recuperation, deeper than the deepest sleep you can presently imagine.
+We cannot speculate as to how long this might last but in some cases it is far longer than we might think.

 Meanwhile, the elements of your lower nature, now coalesced into a type of psychic shell, remain in Kama Loka.
 Your soul – which in Theosophy is often called the Ego, using that word in its true and literal sense – has moved on and joined itself with your higher and spiritual nature.